MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

     >
     > You'll see this message if you ran the cmdlet without the `-Force` parameter.
 Run the cmdlet again, but be sure to include `-Force` parameter.

-## Connect server instance to database
+## Task 4: Connect server instance to database

 1. (Multitenant only) Enable the server instance as a multitenant instance: